CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 In particular, if a laptop is lost or stolen, must be acted quickly, since it is not just about the replacement of the devices, but also that the information concerned will not be misused.
 Laptops may contain sensitive data that requires immediate action, such as:

-* Access data such as passwords: All access data in the affected IT system must be changed immediately.
+* Access data such as passwords: All access data in any affected IT system must be changed immediately.
 Information classified as confidential: All affected areas (eg department, customers) must be notified in order to take appropriate action.
 * Information classified as confidential: all affected areas (eg, department, customers) must be notified to take appropriate action.
 If possible, measures should be taken after a laptop is lost to lock, erase, or locate the device.
 Most Mobile Device Management (MDM) solutions (see SYS.3.2.2 Mobile Device Management) provide these features.
 Clear rules must first be defined and appropriate measures must be taken immediately in consultation with the user whose terminal device was lost.